-1. The Group expresses its firm commitment to the principles of the General Sustainable Development Policy as a framework for its programmes and actions with the professionals, customers, suppliers, shareholders and the other Stakeholders with which it engages.
+1. The companies of the Iberdrola Group express their firm commitment to the principles of the General Sustainable Development Policy as a framework for their programmes and actions with the professionals, customers, suppliers, shareholders and the other Stakeholders with which they engage.

-The sustainable development strategy of the Group is based on certain principles that ensure that all of its corporate activities and businesses are carried out while fostering the sustainable creation of value for the shareholders and taking into account the other Stakeholders related to its business activities and institutional reality, equitably compensating all groups that contribute to the success of its business enterprise, promoting the values of sustainability, integration and dynamism, favouring the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations and rejecting actions that contravene or hinder them.
+The sustainable development strategy established at the Group level is based on certain principles that ensure that all of its corporate activities and businesses are carried out while fostering the sustainable creation of value for the shareholders and taking into account the other Stakeholders related to its business activities and institutional reality, equitably compensating all groups that contribute to the success of its business enterprise, promoting the values of sustainability, integration and dynamism, favouring the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN) and rejecting actions that contravene or hinder them.

-Along these lines, the Group adopts a responsible business ethic allowing for harmonisation of the creation of value for its shareholders with sustainable development that revolves around three vectors, namely environmental, social and corporate governance aspects, in order to meet certain needs and expectations of the main Stakeholders of the Company.
+Along these lines, the companies of the Iberdrola Group adopt a responsible business ethic allowing for harmonisation of the creation of value for their shareholders with sustainable development that revolves around three vectors, namely environmental, social and corporate governance aspects, in order to meet certain needs and expectations of their main Stakeholders.

-2. The Group expresses its firm commitment to the principles of the Anti-Corruption and Anti-Fraud Policy and the Crime Prevention Policy, and in particular to not adopting practices or conduct that might be considered improper or illegal in its relations with third parties (customers, suppliers, competitors and authorities, among others).
+2. The companies of the Group express their firm commitment to the principles of the Anti-Corruption and Anti-Fraud Policy and the Crime Prevention Policy, and in particular to not adopting practices or conduct that might be considered improper or illegal in their relations with third parties (customers, suppliers, competitors and authorities, among others).

-To such end, professionals shall receive appropriate training on applicable law in the countries in which the Group operates.
+To such end, professionals shall receive appropriate training on applicable law in the countries in which the companies of the Iberdrola Group operate.

-3. Group companies shall ensure compliance with applicable tax regulations and shall strive to achieve appropriate coordination of the tax policy followed by all of them, within the framework of furtherance of the corporate interest and of support for the long-term business strategy, avoiding tax risks and inefficiencies in the implementation of business decisions.
+3. Companies integrated within Iberdrola shall ensure compliance with applicable tax regulations and shall strive to achieve appropriate coordination of the tax policy followed by all of them, within the framework of furtherance of the corporate interest and of support for the long-term business strategy, avoiding tax risks and inefficiencies in the implementation of business decisions.